jschmidt92/ArmaDragonflyClient/docs/lists/listAdd.md

 ## Description

-Add element to list stored at key from DB.
+Add element to list stored at `key` from DragonflyDB.

 ## Usage